 It was in a group discussion with his fellow psychotherapy students that Stefan realised the full extent of bread’s power to connect people.
 “We’d been asked to bring in something symbolic—and I was a bit stuck, to be honest with you.
 But I’ve been working here for a long time, so bread is fairly meaningful to me.”

-Stefan has sold bread at Borough Market for 13 years—first at Bread Ahead, then Olivier’s Bakery, where he has been working while studying part-time at a local university.
+Stefan has sold bread at Borough Market for more than a decade—first at Bread Ahead, then Olivier’s Bakery, where he has been working while studying part-time at a local university.
 He’s loved the course—“It’s the most beautiful thing I’ve ever done”—and he’s loved seeing the theory play out in his work at the Market.
-“I’m not analysing people,” he laughs, “but everyone, from all walks of life, buys bread, and I have a lot of rapid-fire interactions with people.
+“I’m not analysing people,” he laughs, “but everyone, from all walks of life, buys bread and I have a lot of rapid-fire interactions with people.
 I’ve become much better at reading emotions.”

 The group discussion took place on an away weekend, and Stefan had taken one of those huge sourdough loaves you find at Olivier’s.
 With no knife readily available, Stefan had broken it into hunks and passed them around.
 “I actually don’t think it would have been the same had I been able to cut it into neat slices.
 At the end of a very long weekend of exploring our psyche it became a focal point—something really special and ritualistic.”
 Everyone there understood that this experience—breaking and sharing bread—was about far more than having something to eat.

 Stefan’s tale got me thinking.
 If even the act of buying and sharing bread promoted mental wellbeing, how much more so would making it?
 People talk a lot about the restorative, calming nature of cooking; about the connection between the creative process and what is commonly called ‘mindfulness’.
 Few people can have more of an idea of this than the Borough Market producers, who spend almost every waking moment making and working with food.